Evolution-Zero/Database-Design/README.md

 # Database-Design
-SQL code and MSSQL projects associated with my classes.
+SQL/Transact-SQL code associated with my projects.
 Copyright James J Wiegman in Conjunction with State College of Florida